amitgud/swaraum.github.io/README.md

 - A web server to host the website (or use GitHub Pages)
 - A Google Cloud Platform account for Google Sheets API
-- Social media developer accounts for Instagram, YouTube, and TikTok APIs
+- Social media developer accounts for Instagram and YouTube APIs

 ### Google Sheets Setup